JosteveGit/progress_dialog/README.md

 Simple Progress Dialog is an open source package with a customizable and easy to use and tweak Progress Dialog

 ## Widgets
- *  `ProgressDialog` - Creates a Progess Dialog for you
+ *  `ProgressDialog` - Creates a Progress Dialog for you

 ## Example
 ```dart